-Naturally occurring vermilion is an opaque orangish red pigment and was originally derived from powdered mineral cinnabar, the ore of which contains mercury making it toxic.
-Infact in ancient times many of the miners who extracted the ore paid a high price with their lives due to the toxicity of the substance.
-The word vermilion is derived from the French vermeil meaning any red dye which in turn comes from vermiculum, a red dye made from the insect Kermes vermilio.
+Naturally occurring vermilion is an opaque, orangish red pigment and was originally derived from powdered mineral cinnabar, the ore of which contains mercury – making it toxic.
+In fact in ancient times many of the miners who extracted the ore paid a high price, losing their lives.
+The word vermilion is derived from the French vermeil, meaning any red dye, which in turn comes from the Latin vermiculum, a red dye made from the insect Kermes vermilio.

-The story of a highly expensive highly sought after colour continued into the 12th century where synthetically produced vermilion was used throughout Europe.
-Costing as much as gilding, it was used mostly to illuminate manuscripts and vermilion still featured as a colour in illuminating kits available from the early to mid 19th century.
+The story of a highly expensive, highly sought after colour continued into the 12th century, when synthetically produced vermilion was used throughout Europe.
+Costing as much as gilding, it was used mostly to illuminate manuscripts and vermilion still featured in illuminating kits available from the early to mid 19th century.

 From the 17th century, the Dutch method of manufacturing vermilion was used.
-Mercury and melted sulphur were mashed resulting in black mercury sulphide which was then heated in a retort giving off vapour.
-When this vapour condensed it gave a bright red crystalline form of the mercury sulphide and the crystallised mercury sulphide was then scraped off and treated with a strong alkali solution to remove the sulphur.
-The final pigment was produced after washing and grinding under water.
+Mercury and melted sulphur were mashed, resulting in black mercury sulphide which was then heated in a retort, giving off vapour.
+When the vapour condensed it produced a bright red crystalline form of the mercury sulphide, which was then scraped off and treated with a strong alkali solution to remove the sulphur.
+The final pigment was produced after washing and grinding the substance underwater.

-Interest by the art world in vermilion declined during the 20th century owing to its cost and toxicity and cadmium red became a popular replacement which had comparable colour and opacity.
-Cadmium red and cadmium red deep are available in the Winsor & Newton Artists’ Oil Colour range.
+The art world’s interest in vermilion declined during the 20th century owing to its cost and toxicity, and cadmium red became a popular replacement which had comparable colour and opacity.
+Cadmium Red and Cadmium Red Deep are available in the Winsor & Newton Artists’ Oil Colour range.

 Culturally it still has immense significance.
-In Indian, Hindu women use vermilion along the hair parting line, known as Sindoor, to signify that they are married.
+In India, Hindu women use vermilion known as sindoor along the hair parting line to signify that they are married.
 Hindu men often wear the vermilion on their forehead during religious ceremonies.
-Vermilion also has significance in Taoist culture, regarded as the color of life and eternity.
+Vermilion also has significance in Taoist culture, where it is regarded as the colour of life and eternity.